Setup Your System for Data Science

 • Press Shift + Enter to run the cell (or press the run button).

-• If you are asked to select a "kernel" or "runtime environment", select the largest version of Python (ex: python3.11).
+• If you are asked to select a "kernel" or "runtime environment", select the version of Python with the largest number (ex: python3.12).

 • You may be prompted to install ipykernel or other Python libraries.
 Allow Visual Studio code to install them.